Cowabunga Breakfast Blog

 - Where are the invisible boxes and doors?
 We'll need them.
 Can we still make P-switches activate ghost doors?

-o what kinds of things will actually get made?
+Ultimately, the question is not 'what can be done' but 'what can you do with it?'
+So what kinds of things will actually get made?
 From the most recent trailer, it seems that levels can be uploaded globally, and that some kind of ranking system is being implemented.
 This, I feel, is a great move, as I'll explain.
 There are a few basic types of levels that we'll probably see being constructed almost immediately, apart from the standard formula of "get to the exit":

 - Poorly designed ones.
 Not to get down on anybody's fun or creative prowess, but be prepared to slog through an endless amount of insane, mismatched nonsense at all levels of difficulty.
 This is why I think a user-feedback system is going to be important and help the game endure.